Miami

 The Miami Design District is a vibrant neighborhood and popular shopping hotspot that celebrates creativity, innovation, and culture.
 It is a hub of art, architecture, design, fashion, and culinary experiences that attract visitors from all over the world.
 The district is home to numerous galleries, boutique shops, and antique stores catering to both bargain hunters and collectors alike.

-Nestled in the heart of South Beach, Lincoln Road is a pedestrian-only thoroughfare that spans eight blocks and offers a plethora of shops and restaurants, making it an enjoyable and walkable experience for all.
+Nestled in the heart of South Beach, Lincoln Road is a pedestrian-only thoroughfare that spans eight blocks and offers a plethora of shops and restaurants.
 In addition to its wide array of dining and shopping options, Lincoln Road is also home to a stunning art gallery that showcases the work of talented local artists.
 And with its mall featuring a mix of high-end and budget-friendly stores, there's something to cater to every taste and budget.

 Lively CocoWalk hosts more than 40 shops alongside restaurants, outdoor cafés, and a movie theatre.
 As the European-styled open-air mall does not only perfect shopping opportunities but also bar nights, you can stay here nearly all day (and night) long.